zangqilong198812/quicklaunchpage/_pages/privacypolicy.md

 5. Information that the information subject has disclosed to the public on their own;
 6. Collecting information from legally publicly disclosed information, such as legitimate news reports and government information disclosure;
 7. Necessary for signing contracts at your request;
-8. Necessary for maintaining the security and stability of OneClick services, such as discovering and handling product or service failures;
+8. Necessary for maintaining the security and stability of SnapAction services, such as discovering and handling product or service failures;
 9. Necessary for legitimate news reporting;
 10. Necessary for academic research institutions to conduct statistical or academic research based on public interests, and de-identify the information contained in the results when providing the results of academic research or description;
 11. Other circumstances stipulated by laws and regulations.